Ravens' endgame: Uphold tradition of excellence on defense

 "It’s our job as the vets to pass that tradition down," said cornerback Jimmy Smith, the longest-tenured defensive player on the Ravens.
 "Especially for this organization, especially being a defensive guy and for all the young defensive guys we have, I think it’s extremely important for them to understand the type of defense we play here and the brand of football we have to play in order to keep up what we believe is a Ravens defense."

 What the Ravens believe is they should have the NFL's best defense year after year.
-Over the past 20 seasons, Baltimore's defense has ranked in the top 10 an astounding 16 times, including nine years of finishing in the top 3.
+Over the past 20 seasons, Baltimore's defense has ranked in the top 10 an astounding 16 times, including nine years of finishing in the top three.

 The Ravens, though, are used to the skepticism.